Lthom17/wrangle_act/README.md

 2.) img_predictions.tsv - a file hosted on Udacity's servers

-3.)
-I will use the Tweepy library to query Twitter's API for additional data.
+3.) df_tr_fav.csv - Here I used the Tweepy library to query Twitter's API for additional data.
 I will read this data into a json file and extract it from this file to create a dataframe.